emanuelefaja/guide2life/health/losing-weight.md

 - The incorporation of intermittent fasting, if appropriate and sustainable for the individual, to further reduce insulin levels and enhance fat loss (Mattson et al., 2017).
 - Regular physical activity, primarily for its health benefits and to support the maintenance of lean muscle mass during weight loss (Swift et al., 2018).

 While individual differences can play a role in weight loss, it's essential not to overemphasize their importance.
-Despite the current trend of highly personalized diets, the reality is that we are all human, sharing the vast majority of our DNA, and our bodies react in remarkably similar ways to the same dietary approaches (Ioannidis, 2013).
+Despite the current trend of highly personalized diets, the reality is that we are all human, sharing the vast majority of our DNA, and our bodies react in remarkably similar ways to the same dietary approaches. [^loannidis]

 This is particularly evident when considering the role of insulin in weight regulation.
 Insulin is a fundamental hormone that operates consistently across the human species.
 If we were to hypothetically give any person a pill that stops their body from producing insulin, they would experience rapid weight loss, regardless of their individual characteristics (Frandsen & Svensson, 2021).
 This demonstrates the universal importance of insulin in fat storage and fat burning.